amblina/katacoda-scenarios/tutorial4/step2.md

 </details>

-Try that out so that you know you can do it. don't panic if it doesn't stop right away - it's just finishing up catting the of the part the file it was on before it was interrupted.
+Try that out so that you know you can do it.
+Don't panic if it doesn't stop right away - it's just finishing up catting the of the part the file it was on before it was interrupted.

-OK, so you have a large file, say you were only interested in the first few lines?
+OK, so you have a large file - what if you were only interested in the first few lines?
 This is particularly useful in bioinformatics if you want to only want to analyse the first 100 reads or if you want to check the format of the file before you do something with it.